 Some kits come with a bandage, wipes, and a biohazard bag.
 Kits may contain extras such as Styrofoam holders, labels, or tubes with varying solutions inside.

 An at-home Lyme disease test that checks for antibodies may not be very accurate in detecting Lyme disease.
 For this reason, if an antibody test is positive, your doctor will likely order a second test called a Western blot or PCR test.

 These tests can still take

 Most insurance companies only pay for diagnostic testing when it’s ordered by a doctor or another healthcare professional.
 That being said, you can use tax-exempt HSA and FSA accounts to pay for an at-home Lyme disease test.

 Medicare doesn’t currently cover at-home Lyme disease tests.

 How will pregnancy affect treatment for Lyme disease?

 Early treatment of Lyme disease during pregnancy is important.
-That’s because if Lyme disease is left untreated, it can affect the placenta.
+That’s because if Lyme disease is untreated, it can affect the placenta.
 According to the

 For pregnant people, treatment includes a round of antibiotics.
 Certain treatments for Lyme disease may not be used, as they can affect the fetus.
 If you suspect that you have Lyme disease, talk with a healthcare professional immediately.